 The Emu Plains Agricultural Farm was established to provide work for an influx of convicts after the end of the Napoleonic wars.
 It initially accommodated 270 convicts and 11 overseers.
 Wheat, maize and tobacco were the main crops cultivated.
 The first superintendent was an ex-convict, Richard Fitzgerald.

 John Dickson was a Scottish engineer who applied to settle in New South Wales.
-He brought with him a steam-engine as well as other equipment and tools.
+He arrive in 1813 and brought with him a steam-engine as well as other equipment and tools.
 Governor Macquarie granted him 15 acres at Cockle Bay for his steam-driven mill – Australia’s first.
 He was also granted 3000 acres near Camden as a grazing farm.
 More

 A letter from Sydney dated June 30 1813 pointed to a flourishing agricultural and pastoral industry.
 “The colony of New South Wales is in so flourishing a condition, that a memorial has been forwarded by the principal inhabitants, through the governor, to his Majesty’s Ministers, praying, among other privileges, permission to distil from their surplus grain, and to export flour from thence to Great Britain; and pointing out that there is no farther necessity for any salt meat being sent thither, as the colony can furnish fresh beef, pork, and mutton at a cheaper rate.”
 (Caledonian Mercury 7 March 1814) More